Deployment & Setup

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-45dde77ffdd7 opencve-airflow-worker "/usr/bin/dumb-init …" 9 minutes ago Up 7 minutes (healthy) 8080/tcp airflow-worker
+b6c6ff28f06d opencve-airflow-worker "/usr/bin/dumb-init β¦" About a minute ago Up About a minute (healthy) 8080/tcp airflow-worker

-08302ce6d0f7 opencve-airflow-scheduler "/usr/bin/dumb-init …" 9 minutes ago Up 7 minutes (healthy) 8080/tcp airflow-scheduler
+004246bc3ff6 opencve-airflow-scheduler "/usr/bin/dumb-init β¦" About a minute ago Up About a minute (healthy) 8080/tcp airflow-scheduler

-b91f0cda0c40 redis/redis-stack:latest "/entrypoint.sh" 9 minutes ago Up 9 minutes (healthy) 6379/tcp, 8001/tcp redis
+3b32b8df0a9a redis/redis-stack:latest "/entrypoint.sh" About a minute ago Up About a minute (healthy) 6379/tcp, 8001/tcp redis

 clone-repositories

-This command is used to clone the repositories needed for opencve to work:
+This command is used to clone the repositories needed for OpenCVE to work:

 ./install.sh clone-repositories